Media outlets, including MAGA channel Newsmax, refuse to sign Pentagon’s press access rules

 By Brian Stelter, CNN

 (CNN) — The Pentagon is telling beat reporters to sign restrictive new rules by Tuesday or surrender their press passes by Wednesday.
-Many news organizations are rejecting the ultimatum and saying they will not sign.
+Virtually every news outlet is rejecting the ultimatum and saying they will not sign.

 The Pentagon Press Association, a body that represents the beat reporters, says the new policy championed by Defense Secretary Pete Hegseth “gags Pentagon employees and threatens retaliation against reporters who seek out information that has not been pre-approved for release.”